 Instead, I believe that getting rid of Infinity is a monetary method to focus on their core business.
 Well, that is to say they want to focus on their theme park business.
 Disney is, in fact, financially struggling with their theme parks.
 Specifically, the Shanghai Disney location is apparently sucking up tons of money and is way over-budget.
 In an effort for the whole of Disney to get back on track, they are trimming those pieces they feel aren’t doing well.
 So, away goes Infinity.

 I’m not terribly unhappy that Infinity is on its way out even though I bought both 2.0 and 3.0.
 After all, I can still play it, or at least, I think I will be able to.
 I can for now.
-That may not last if Disney cuts off the network servers.
+That may not last when Disney cuts off Infinity’s network servers.
 Though, Infinity had it’s fair share of problems.
 Let’s start a list, shall we?

 - It’s boring.
 The characters look good on screen and even better on the figures, but playing around in the Toy Box is just B O R I N G. Seriously, creating that toy box world is about as much fun as watching paint dry.